cuiyongbo/hello-world/my_wiki/computer_glossary/computer_terminology_2.rst

       starting in 1973, the second subtracts a day back out every 100 years starting in 2001, and the third adds a day back in every 400 years starting in 2001.
 The divisions in the formula are integer divisions; that is, the remainder is discarded leaving only the integer quotient.

 #.
-Overclocking [超频]

-   Overclocking is the process making a computer component run at a higher speed than that specified by the manufacturer.
-The components that can be overclocked include the CPU, the memory and the video cards.

-#.
 Golden hammer syndrome